lvg-alex/python-django-base-template/README.md

 ```bash
 sudo systemctl status gunicorn
 ```
-The gunicorn logs are available in 'gunicorn/access. log' and `gunicorn/error. log'.
+The gunicorn logs are available in 'gunicorn/access. log' and `gunicorn/error. log`.

 12. After changing the systemd configuration file, you need to re-read it and then restart the unit:
 ```bash